xorbitsai/inference/doc/source/user_guide/client_api.rst

 Client API
 ==========

-Full Client API References: :ref:`reference_index`
+Complete Client API Reference: :ref:`reference_index`

-In order to use Client, user need to start the xinference server by the following command line:
+To utilize the Client API, initiate the xinference server using the command below:

 .. code-block::